ABC News to air newsmagazine on the Black experience

 Each “Soul of a Nation” episode will feature an “in the kitchen” segment with familiar faces discussing current events and end with a musical or spoken word performance.

-“We refer to the show oftentimes as a news-variety show,” Roberts said.
+“We refer to the show oftentimes as a news-variety show,” Nelson said.

-While only six episodes at first, Roberts said there’s a possibility “Soul of a Nation” could be expanded in the future.
+While only six episodes at first, Nelson said there’s a possibility “Soul of a Nation” could be expanded in the future.

 “As we produce these six hours, it’s very clear to us every single day that it could be 600 hours of television,” she said.

-Note: This story has been corrected to show that the name of the series creator is Marie Nelson, not Marie Roberts.